 - enable members of the public to see how their input was considered.

-General Plans – and planning in general – can be esoteric, abstract, and inaccessible to many folks, and many stakeholders might assume that the General Plan will have little impact on the lives of everyday Oaklanders.
+General Plans – and planning in general – can be esoteric, abstract, and inaccessible to many folks, and many stakeholders might assume that the General Plan will have little impact on their lives.

-The engagement process will therefore aim to show community members the possible relevance of the General Plan; use simple language; avoid jargon; demonstrate that policies and actions translate into physical and community benefits; and include interactive outreach practices that highlight how different approaches to the same policy impact participants differently.
+The engagement process will therefore need to use simple language, avoid jargon, articulate how policies and actions can translate into physical and community benefits, and include interactive engagement practices.

-The General Plan Update process should enable data-driven decisions about programs and policies to address inequities and ensure that people have equitable access to opportunities and services.
-Reliable metrics can then guide ongoing planning for and with the people of Oakland and make responsive adjustments to the process and the General Plan itself.
+The General Plan update process itself should enable data-driven decisions about programs and policies to address community needs and racial disparities.
+Reliable metrics can then be used to guide ongoing planning for and with the people of Oakland.

 The General Plan Update should be shaped by, respond to the needs of, and ultimately serve as a roadmap for service coordination and provision among multiple City departments.
 Coordination of programs and policies among the various City departments will help ensure success in implementing new policies that were identified in the General Plan and, ultimately, the provision of services for the public.

 The work of many government entities outside of the City of Oakland has a direct effect on the issues that confront the City as it updates its General Plan.
 While aspects of their operation may not be under City jurisdiction, their impact is critical to Oakland’s communities and City operations and therefore, they are valuable partners in the preparation and implementation of the General Plan.

 The Oakland community has a rich history of activism around issues of inequity and social justice, led by many Oakland-based Community Based Organizations(CBOs).
 CBOs will play an important role in the General Plan Update process, helping bolster engagement of all Oaklanders, with particular attention towards engaging typically unrepresented populations.